fbpx

 Before we delve into the cure for baldness, let’s first look at what baldness means.

 Androgenic alopecia is a common form of hair loss in both men and women.
-In men this medical condition is classified as male pattern baldness (MPB) when the hair loss occurs in a defined pattern, often beginning with a receding hairline above both temples and a bald spot on top of the head.
+In men, this medical condition is classified as male pattern baldness (MPB) when the hair loss occurs in a defined pattern, often beginning with a receding hairline above both temples and a bald spot on top of the head.

-In women, there are two types of hair loss; ovarian (bilateral) and non-ovarian (unilateral).
+In women, there are two types of hair loss: ovarian (bilateral) and non-ovarian (unilateral).
 The most common cause of female baldness is genetics, but other risk factors include exogenous hormones like birth control pills, over-the-counter medications/drugs, pregnancy, aging, and autoimmune conditions.

 What Causes Baldness?